neurobionics/neurobionicspi/README.md

 ## Automated Network Management

-Our Raspberry Pi device uses a smart networking routine that can operate in two modes: Access Point (AP) and Client mode.
+Our Raspberry Pi image uses a networking structure that can operate in two modes: Access Point (AP) and Client mode.

 -   Access Point (AP) Mode: In this mode, the Raspberry Pi acts like a mini Wi-Fi router.
 Other devices can connect to it directly, just like they would connect to a regular Wi-Fi network.